Create a professional CV now!

 Zurru, London

-• Achieved consistently high resolution rates of over 85% across all units.
+- Achieved a remarkable resolution rate of over 85% consistently across all units.

-• Maintained a refund rate 15-20% lower than the average for over 12 months.
+- Successfully maintained refund rates 15-20% lower than the industry average for over 12 months.

-• Placed in top five in CS Centre customer satisfaction ranking every month of 2019.
+- Secured a position in the top five for customer satisfaction ranking within the CS Center every month of 2019.

 Customer Service Representative